 And no question, 100kph does give you a chance to drink in the scenery, generally a peerless feature of New Zealand but – I’m trying not to be rude – perhaps less so on the road from Auckland to Waikato.
-Jammed between a grey river and a brown railway, Huntly is a no-nonsense mining town – rugby league country and a good a place to shop for a pick axe, a pick-up and a tattoo – where, years back, Stuart Barnes and Miles Harrison were reputedly chased out of a ‘fighting bar’ in a flurry of beermats and broken glass.
+Jammed between a grey river and a brown railway, Huntly is a no-nonsense mining town; rugby league country it’s a fine place to shop for a pick-axe, a pick-up or a tattoo.
+Famously, it’s also where – years back – Stuart Barnes and Miles Harrison were reputedly chased out of a ‘Maori fighting bar’ in a flurry of beermats and broken glass.
 Stuart tells it differently, of course, but a plaque just outside the door reputedly marks the point at which he dropped to his knees and begged for mercy.
 We shouldn’t be too hard on him.
 He has a career in television and he bruises like a peach.
 What else was he supposed to do?